 The success of accelerated turnover increases greatly when the design/build vendor is also delivering ongoing support.
 The benefit increases again when resources involved during implementation are from the same vendor organization that are carried over as part of the AMS outsourcing team.
 This sort of team continuity is essential in managing the main value levers for effective AMS – retaining knowledge, reducing frictional costs, and managing operating risk.

 Many organizations still believe that ‘going live’ is the end of the trade system deployment lifecycle – and that’s always a mistake.
 If the design/build team let’s up at this point, they will struggle to build a stable service management system that is fully transitioned to the service organization. ’Go-Live’ is just another critical checkpoint in the roadmap but not the end of the trade journey.
-One way to mitigate this risk, is to appoint an in-house transition lead who oversees all the elements from planning through final transition and works with the service organization in parallel.
+One way to mitigate this risk is to appoint an in-house transition lead who oversees all the elements from planning through final transition and works with the service organization in parallel.

 In today’s reality, transitions are a fact of life that can generate excessive operational costs and risks if not managed diligently.
 Our disciplined methodology for structuring transitions is a proven model that minimizes costs and mitigates risk to help accelerate speed to service excellence.
+If your business is interested in hiring an AMS provider to maximize your trade benefits, talk to our experts at Clarkson Technology Solutions today.